Snapstromegon/hoeser.dev/src/index.md

 As it seems, this blog didn't stay empty and instead I wrote some of my thoughts down for the world.
 Have fun reading and if you want to comment, my social links are always open for questions and feedback!

+**One last thing in general:** All content in this blog is my personal opinion and I treat this as a passion project.
+Even though some posts might take inspiration from my professional work, the stuff I do here is not in any way related to my career.

   </article>
   </div>
 </main>